 Bear in mind, though, that with WeTransfer your file will be deleted from the system after a few days.
-With Dropbox and Google Drive, though, it remains until you choose to delete it, so these services act as handy backup services as well.
+With Dropbox and Google Drive, though, it remains until you choose to remove it, so these services act as handy backup services as well.

 Time tracking tools

-We like RescueTime, which runs securely in the background on all your devices, tracks the time you spend on different apps and websites, and gives you detailed reports and data based on your activity.
+We like RescueTime, which runs securely in the background on all your devices, tracks the time you spend on different apps and websites and gives you detailed reports and data based on your activity.
 Alternatively, other good time tracking tools include TimeYourWeb, Harvest and Toggl.